How to build a sales process: A complete guide with examples

 5. Objection handling

-• Ask exploratory questions to uncover hidden issues.
+• Ask questions to uncover the true concern

 6. Sales closing